-The Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act provide that no individual will be discriminated against on the basis of a disability.
-This protection applies not just to the student, but all individuals who have access to the District's programs and facilities.
-The Twinsburg City School District provides a variety of Special Education programs and services for students identified as having a disability defined by the Individuals with Disabilities Education Act (IDEA).
-A student can access Special Education services through the proper evaluation procedure.
-Parent involvement in this procedure is required.
-More importantly, the school wants the parents to be active participants.
-The District has specific responsibilities under these two (2) laws, which include identifying, reviewing and, if the child is determined to be eligible, affording access to appropriate educational accommodation.
+The Americans with Disabilities Act (A.D.A.) and Section 504 of the Rehabilitation Act (Section 504) prohibit discrimination against persons with a disability in any program receiving Federal financial assistance.
+This protection applies not just to students, but to all individuals who have access to the District's programs and facilities.

+The laws define a person with a disability as anyone who:

+- A. Has a mental or physical impairment that substantially limits one or more major life activities;

+- B. Has a record of such an impairment; or

+- C. Is regarded as having such impairment.

+The District has specific responsibilities under these two laws, which include identifying, reviewing and, if the child is determined to be eligible, affording access to appropriate educational accommodation.

-Additionally, in accordance with State and Federal mandates, the District seeks out, assesses, and appropriately services students with disabilities.
-Staff members use a comprehensive child study process to systematically screen, assess, and, if appropriate, place students in special education and related services.
-Students are entitled to a free appropriate public education in the "least restrictive environment".
+Additionally, in accordance with State and Federal mandates, the District seeks out, assesses and appropriately services students with disabilities.
+Staff members use a comprehensive child study process to systematically screen, assess and, if appropriate, place students in special education and related services.
+Students are entitled to a free appropriate public education in the "least restrictive environment."